IBM/processmining/README.md

 ## Installation scripts
 Traditional installation of process mining and task mining on premises  [Installation scripts](./Installation_on_prem/README.md).
 Following this script might accelerate the installation process for POCs.
+Note: this script is for version 1.14.
+Version 1.15 adds MonetDB for nextgen.

 ## REST APIs
 [REST APIs](./REST%20APIs/) contains [IPMClient](./REST%20APIs/IPMClient/), a powerful python library that simplifies drastically the use of Process Mining REST API in a python program.
 Most REST APIs are implemented and you can easily request analytics results, create projects, upload data, create users, and many more, through a few python line of code.